-4.2.8 key Statement Definition and Usage
+8.2.6 key Block Definition and Usage

-The key statement defines a shared secret key for use with TSIG (see TSIG) or the command channel (see controls Statement Definition and Usage).
+The key statement defines a shared secret key for use with TSIG (see TSIG) or the command channel (see controls).

 The key statement can occur at the top level of the configuration file or inside a view statement.
 Keys defined in top-level key statements can be used in all views.
-Keys intended for use in a controls statement (see controls Statement Definition and Usage) must be defined at the top level.
+Keys intended for use in a controls statement must be defined at the top level.

-The key_id, also known as the key name, is a domain name that uniquely identifies the key.
+The server_key, also known as the key name, is a domain name that uniquely identifies the key.
 It can be used in a server statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.